 Today, the tracks of two major railroads intersect at-grade in the City of Stockton at what is called the Stockton Diamond.
-This rail intersection, located just south of Downtown Stockton near Aurora Street South and East Scotts Avenue is the busiest, most congested at-grade rail junction in California.
+This rail intersection, located just south of Downtown Stockton near Aurora Street South and East Scotts Avenue, is the busiest, most congested rail bottleneck in California.

 WHAT WE’RE TACKLING

 The rail backup at the Stockton Diamond creates operational inefficiencies for goods movement both locally within the Central Valley and across the national railway network.

 It also impacts the frequency, reliability and potential expansion opportunity of passenger rail services that operate on the same rail lines.